fido-device-onboard/pri-fidoiot/README.md

 Next get the owners public key by starting the demo owner service and use the following REST API.

 GET https://host.docker.internal:8043/api/v1/certificate?alias=SECP256R1 (or http://host.docker.internal:8042/api/v1/certificate?alias=SECP256R1)

-Authorization DIGEST with "apiUser" and api_password defined in the Owner's service.env or Authorization using CLIENT-CERT AUTH (mTLS).
+For authorization, users can use DIGEST AUTH with "apiUser" and api_password as defined in the owner's service.env or can use CLIENT-CERT AUTH (mTLS).

 Response body will be the Owner's certificate in PEM format